 In order to protect consumer interests and enhance the transparency of service information, the CA issued a set of FUP guidelines in November 2011, governing the way service providers should implement their FUP.
 The mandatory guidelines have been in effect since February 2012.

-In 2016, OFCA assisted the CA in handling six FUP-related complaint cases.
+In 2017/18, OFCA assisted the CA in handling nine FUP-related complaint cases.
 None of them was found to be in contravention of the FUP guidelines.

 Enhancement of the Broadband Performance Test System

-Since December 2010, OFCA has posted on its website a broadband performance test system to enable broadband service users to measure the performance of their broadband connections, including download and upload speeds, network latency, packet loss and jitter.
+Since December 2010, OFCA has launched a broadband performance test system to enable broadband service users to measure the performance of their broadband connections, including download and upload speeds, network latency, packet loss and jitter.
 Apart from users of desktop and notebook computers, users of smart phones and tablets running iOS and Android operating systems may also make use of the test system.

 Enhancement of the Industry Code of Practice for Telecommunications Service Contracts

-In order to provide guidelines for the industry in drawing up telecommunications service contracts with a view to improving transparency in the contracting process and increasing customer satisfaction, the Communications Association of Hong Kong (“CAHK”), an industry association, promulgated a self-regulatory Industry Code in December 2010, which was implemented by all major fixed and mobile network operators starting from July 2011.
+In order to provide guidelines for the industry in drawing up telecommunications service contracts with a view to improving transparency in the contracting process and increasing customer satisfaction, the CAHK, an industry association, promulgated a self-regulatory Industry Code in December 2010, which was implemented by all major fixed and mobile network operators starting from July 2011.

 Having regard to the implementation experience and consumers’ feedback, OFCA made a number of suggestions to CAHK to further enhance the Industry Code.
 CAHK revised the Industry Code in October 2014 following discussions with participating operators.
 The revised Industry Code took effect on 1 May 2015.

-Since the implementation of the Industry Code in July 2011, the number of complaints related to service contract disputes has been decreasing continuously, from 1 277 cases in 2011 to 425 cases in 2016, representing a drop of 67% in five years.
+Since the implementation of the Industry Code in July 2011, the number of complaints related to service contract disputes has been decreasing continuously, from 1 277 cases in 2011 to 419 cases in 2017, representing a drop of 67% in six years.